2014 The Masters Grand Slam of Curling

 The 2014 Masters Grand Slam of Curling was held from October 28 to November 2 at the Selkirk Recreational Complex in Selkirk, Manitoba.
 It was the first men's Grand Slam event of the season and the second women's Grand Slam event of the season.

-In the women's final, Valerie Sweeting of Edmonton won her first Grand Slam title with a 5–4 victory over Olympic silver medallists Margaretha Sigfridsson of Sweden.
+In the women's final, Valerie Sweeting of Edmonton won her first Grand Slam title with a 5–4 victory over Olympic silver medallist Margaretha Sigfridsson of Sweden.
 In the men's final, Brad Gushue of St. John's won his first Grand Slam title with an 8–6 victory over Mike McEwen of Winnipeg.

 Men

 Teams

 The teams are listed as follows: